 I’ve never met a single mom who planned on becoming one.
 Even for women like me, who end up finding themselves choosing single motherhood as a better alternative to staying in an unhealthy marriage, it is earth-shattering, nonetheless.

-As much as I believed I was walking with the Lord and surrounding myself with wise counsel at the time, I now know that there were major blind spots and places I left myself wide open to the enemy.
-I was more vulnerable than I knew, and much to my surprise, even deceived by subtle lies I was believing—about myself, and even about the goodness of God.
+I believed I was walking with the Lord and surrounding myself with wise counsel at the time.
+But I now know that there were major blind spots and places I left myself wide open to the enemy.
+I was more vulnerable than I knew.
+And much to my surprise, even deceived by subtle lies I was believing—about myself, and even about the goodness of God.